Niolon/XHARPy/docs/source/installation.rst

 .. note::

-   The very short instruction given here only work on a current version of Windows 10/11, which means newer than build 2004.
+   The very short instructions given here only work on a current version of Windows 10/11, which means newer than build 2004.
 For older versions refer to `Microsofts Manual installations steps <https://docs.microsoft.com/en-us/windows/wsl/install-manual>`_